licensezero/licensezero-relicense-agreement/README.md

 ## Thanks

-The Switchmode Developer Agreement can only improve and succeed with the help of community members---lawyers, coders, and businessfolk---who take time to share their thoughts and experiences.
-In addition to the Git commit log, see [`THANKS.md`](THANKS.md) for thanks and credits.
+The License Zero Open Accession Agreement can only improve and succeed with the help of community members---lawyers, coders, and businesspeople---who take time to share their thoughts and experiences.